stanfordpython/stanfordpython.github.io/public/page/courseinfo.md

 ## Units
 CS 41 is offered for 2 units on a Credit / No Credit basis.
 We expect this course to take 6-8 hours per week, including time you spend in lecture.
 There will be plenty of supplemental materials provided if you are interested in spending more time learning Python.

+## COVID-19 Accommodations
+This is a stressful time for everyone, students, TAs, and instructors alike.
+We've modified the curriculum quite a bit to be accommodating to the intense, undue burdens that we're all feeling right now.
+Here's a list of some of the ways we've changed the course:
+* We've Marie Kondo'd the curriculum, keeping only what brings us joy
+* We've extended the deadlines for many assignments
+* We've changed the grading policy for assignments to focus more on feedback
+* We're focusing more on group work this quarter—hopefully this will help enhance your work product while also lightening everyone's workload
+* We've incorporated much more student voice in the curriculum—a lot more of the course is in your control
+* We've designed a much more generous late day policy

+We're very open to incorporating additional accommodations; just let us know what you need!

 ## Auditing
 We welcome any and all auditors to CS 41.
 Please email us if you plan to audit this course so we can share the Zoom link with you to audit live.